Search This Blog

 • Incorporate alternative thinking (risk management) with explorative experiments

-• Explore childlike testing (unscripted, adhoc) for quality from the beginning (this is beyond manual and automation testing)
+• Explore childlike testing (unscripted, ad hoc) for quality from the beginning (this is beyond manual and automation testing)

 Nurture for Growth